 Children explore ideas and meaning in the work of a diverse range of artists which have been carefully selected to reflect different periods of history, and cultures, as well as our immediate locality.
 The study of artists stimulates the children's imagination and creativity, fosters the enjoyment and appreciation of the visual arts and informs the invention of their own work.

 Every child from Year 1 to Year 6 has their own sketchbook in which to make their thoughts and ideas real, through writing, drawing and sticking.
 Sketchbooks also encourage self-reflection, as well as self and peer assessment.
 The different ways in which artists use sketchbooks is discussed.
 The final piece of artwork from a unit will not necessarily feature in the sketchbook as the emphasis is on the process and not the product.
 Sketchbooks are A4 with good quality cartridge paper as children work straight onto the pages.
-They are not marked, instead feedback is given verbally in the lesson by the teacher.
-Children are encouraged to respond and present their art work in their own individual way; they can choose how the pages of their sketchbook should look.
+Children are encouraged to present their art work in their own individual way; they can choose how the pages of their sketchbook should look.

 The impact of our Art and Design curriculum is to provide every child with the opportunity to be an artist.
 Through our carefully planned and sequenced curriculum, every child is encouraged to be imaginative, innovative and reflective.
 Our Art and Design curriculum leads pupils to become invested in their own artwork, and be able to appreciate and enjoy the diversity within Art and Design.